 In addition, a majority of KPCo's non-exchange traded commodity contracts contain cross-default provisions that, if triggered, would permit the counterparty to declare a default and require settlement of the outstanding payable.
 These cross-default provisions could be triggered if there was a non-performance event by Parent or the obligor under outstanding debt or a third party obligation that is \$50 million or greater.
 On an ongoing basis, AEP's risk management organization assesses the appropriateness of these cross-default provisions in the contracts.
 The following table represents: (a) the fair value of these derivative liabilities subject to cross-default provisions prior to consideration of contractual netting arrangements, (b) the amount this exposure has been reduced by cash collateral posted and (c) if a cross-default provision would have been triggered, the settlement amount that would be required after considering contractual netting arrangements:

-018 2017 (in tho ısands) Liabilities for Contracts with Cross Default Provisions Prior to Contractual Netting Arrangements \$ 37 \$ 120 Additional Settlement Liability if Cross Default Provision is Triggered 14 104
+nber 30, 018 ember 31, 2017 (in thou ısands) Liabilities for Contracts with Cross Default Provisions Prior to Contractual Netting Arrangements \$ 14 \$ 120 Additional Settlement Liability if Cross Default Provision is Triggered 14 104